SchulzeSteven/crafting_guide_turtlewow/README.md

 ### 🧑‍💻 Author

 **by Bashyo**
-> Lightweight, Lua-based, built for Classic and Turtle WoW.
+> Lightweight, Lua-based, built for Turtle WoW.

 ---